benjaminfoo/Architect/readme_nexus.md

 Version 0.5.2a
 - updated available constructions
-- added fallback keybindings
+- added keybinding fallback
-- reduced deletion - its now only possible to delete objects created by the user
+- limited users ability of deletion - its now only possible to delete objects created by the user
 - updated documentation

 Version 0.5.1a